 Take care of the business of being a student with Student Central.
 Learn about applying for financial aid, managing college costs, registering for classes, and more.

-Be sure to visit the scholarships page and the Office of Scholarships website for more information about scholarships.
+Be sure to visit the Office of Scholarships website to look for IU scholarship opportunities and find additional outside scholarship resources.

 Discover opportunities to expand your education outside the classroom, develop your leadership skills, and get hands-on experience that will help you get a head start on your career.